opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Install suggested Jenkins Plugins and login as admin

-Optionally, Setup a new admin password `jenkins > admin > security`
+Optionally, Setup a new admin password - `jenkins > admin > security`

+#### Install Additional Plugins

-Install and cofigure the follwing jenkins plugins from the plugin page -  `Manage Jenkins > Plugins > Available Plugins`
+Go to `Manage Jenkins > Plugins > Available Plugins`, search for and install the following jenkins plugins from the plugin page then restart Jenkins:

+- SonarQube Scanner _(Scans your code and communicates with the SonarQube server)_
+- Docker _(Enables Jenkins to use docker commands)_
+- Docker pipeline _(Enables Jenkins to use docker commands in pipeline jobs)_
+- Docker build step
+- Cloudbees docker build and publish
+- Email Extension Template _(Used to send job email notifications)_
+- Prometheus Metrics _(Exposes Jenkins internal metrics so we can scrape and display them through Grafana dashboards)_

+---

 ??? code-file "==Delete Later=="
     **Install Gitleaks**